cjhutto/vaderSentiment/README.rst

 VADER-Sentiment-Analysis
 ====================================

-VADER (Valence Aware Dictionary and sEntiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is _specifically attuned to sentiments expressed in social media_.
-It is fully open-sourced under the [MIT License](http://choosealicense.com/) (we sincerely appreciate all attributions and readily accept most contributions, but please don't hold us liable).
+VADER (Valence Aware Dictionary and sEntiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is *specifically attuned to sentiments expressed in social media*.
+It is fully open-sourced under the `Link [MIT License]<http://choosealicense.com/>`_ (we sincerely appreciate all attributions and readily accept most contributions, but please don't hold us liable).

 ====================================
 Introduction